Heigke/Bytemeditation/README.md

 ![Image](./img/bytemeditation_welcome2.png)

-Request: Please come with remarks and ideas of what you would like to have in terms of capabilities if you were a computer! \n
+Request: Please come with remarks and ideas of what you would like to have in terms of capabilities if you were a computer!

 Latest update: 20220506 In search for a stronger T5 model I tried the [LORA](https://arxiv.org/abs/2106.09685) method via this [tutorial](https://www.philschmid.de/fine-tune-flan-t5-peft).
 # Welcome to Bytemeditation!
 A short description: